4. Gaia-X Operating Model

 - the vote and results of the Gaia-X Association roll call vote, similar to the rules of the plenary of the European Parliament

-- the URLs of Gaia-X JSON Schemas
+- the URLs of the Self-Description Schemas defined by Gaia-X

 - the URLs of Catalogue’s Self-Descriptions